fischeversenker/nestjs-test/blog-post.md

   </p>
 </details>

+## Getting started

+Install the Nest.js CLI globally with `npm install -g @nestjs/cli` and get going with `nest new <project-name>`.
+If you have both `npm` and `yarn` installed the `nest new ...` command will let you choose between the available package managers for this projet.

-Feel free to start this skeleton application with `npm run start` and request `http://localhost:3000` to receive the mandatory `Hello World!`.
+Go ahead and start the blank application with `npm run start` and request `http://localhost:3000` (curl, Postman, Browser, ...) to receive the mandatory `Hello World!`.

----

 ## Students

 Let's customize and extend the generated code so that our server can handle students.
 We start by adding a dedicated `StudentsModule`.

 Similar to Angular, nest provides a `generate` CLI functionality.
 We can create a new module with `nest generate module students` (or shorter: `nest g mo students`).
 The new module will be placed at *src/students/students.module.ts* and will automatically be added to the list of imported modules in  `AppModule`.
-To now also add a controller and a service to `StudentsModule` we can execute `nest g s students` and `nest g co students` (`s`ervice, `co`ntroller).
-These will be added as new files in *src/students* and to the lists for controllers and services in `StudentsModule`.
-Along with the controller and the service we will get unit test boilerplates "for free".
+To now also add a controller and a service to `StudentsModule` we can run `nest g s students` and `nest g co students` (`s`ervice, `co`ntroller).
+These will be added as new files in *src/students/* and to the lists for controllers and services in the new `StudentsModule`.
+Along with the controller and the service we will get unit test boilerplates "for free" :tada:.

 ### Model